-Figure 5 to Figure 10 compare the numbers of deaths, in total and for various age ranges, as reported by Stats SA (VR), from the National Population Register (NPR), together with the VR adjusted for incompleteness of registration (Adj VR), the RMS adjusted for registered deaths of people not on the National Population Register (Est VR) and this number further adjusted for incompleteness of registration of deaths (Est Adj VR).
-They all tell a similar story, namely, that there was a great deal of consistency between the NPR and VR data until 2010, after this year the VR data appear to be under-recorded relative to the NPR data, sometimes to the point where what should be a subset of VR deaths on the PR is bigger than the total number of VR deaths!
-This is particularly the case from 2014.
+Figures 6 to 11 compare the numbers of deaths, in total and for various age ranges, as reported by Stats SA (VR), from the National Population Register (NPR), together with the VR adjusted for incompleteness of registration (Adj VR), the NPR adjusted for registered deaths of people not on the National Population Register (Est VR) and this number further adjusted for incompleteness of registration of deaths (Est Adj VR).
+They all tell a similar story, namely, that, allowing for late registrations, there was a great deal of consistency between the NPR and VR data until 2014, after this year the VR data appear to be under-recorded relative to the NPR data, sometimes to the point where what should be a subset of VR deaths on the PR is bigger than the total number of VR deaths!

-Figure 5: VR, VR adjusted for incompleteness of reporting, NPR, estimated VR, estimated adjusted VR: Total deaths
+Figure 6: VR, VR adjusted for incompleteness of reporting, NPR, estimated VR, estimated adjusted VR: Total deaths

-While there were slight differences for the period 2006-2008 in the other age ranges, in total (Figure 5), and for ages 15-59 (Figure 9), the adjustments to the NPR data appear to work very well up to 2011.
-However, there is a clear difference in the total number and adult age groups (15+) from 2012.
+While there were slight differences for the period 2006-2008 in the other age ranges, in total (Figure 6) and for ages 15-59 (Figure 10), the adjustments to the NPR data appear to work very well up to 2012.
+However, there is a clear difference in the number 60+ from 2013.
 Once again, for some, yet to be investigated reason, the numbers of VR death in these age groups is lower than expected on the basis of the NPR data.
 Since the only ways for the VR data to be lower than estimated from the NPR data are for there to have been an increase in the proportion of births being registered, which does not seem likely, particularly for adults, or for some deaths recorded on the NPR not being processed by Stats SA, this difference is puzzling.
 This issue is in need of further investigation.

-Figure 6: VR, VR adjusted for incompleteness of reporting, NPR, estimated VR, estimated adjusted VR: Deaths < 1
+Figure 7: VR, VR adjusted for incompleteness of reporting, NPR, estimated VR, estimated adjusted VR: Deaths < 1

-The comparison of the number of deaths under the age of 1 year (Figure 6) indicate the large (but declining over time) adjustment required for deaths of babies not on the NPR.
-However, despite the uncertainty introduced by having to make such a large adjustment, the estimates produced from the NPR data appear quite reasonable at least until 2013 (when either the late registrations are significant or there has been a drop in completeness of registration).
-Thus according to the NPR data the number of deaths under age 1 year (and ages 1-4 years (Figure 7)) appear to be continuing to decline after a slowdown in 2012-2014.
+The comparison of the number of deaths under the age of 1 year (Figure 7) indicate the large (but declining over time) adjustment required for deaths of babies not on the NPR.
+However, despite the uncertainty introduced by having to make such a large adjustment, the estimates produced from the NPR data appear quite reasonable at least until 2013 (when there appears to have been a slight drop in completeness of registration).
+Thus according to the NPR data the number of deaths under age 1 year (and ages 1-4 years (Figure 8)) appear to be continuing to decline after a slowdown in 2012-2014.

-Figure 7: VR, VR adjusted for incompleteness of reporting, NPR, estimated VR, estimated adjusted VR: Deaths 1-4
+Figure 8: VR, VR adjusted for incompleteness of reporting, NPR, estimated VR, estimated adjusted VR: Deaths 1-4

-The adjustment required to account for deaths of children under the age of 15, particularly those under the age of one, produces estimates that are slightly out for the years 2006-2008 (Figure 6 to Figure 8).
+The adjustment required to account for deaths of children under the age of 15, particularly those under the age of one, produces estimates that are slightly out for the years 2006-2008 (Figures 8 to 9).
 However, after this period, the estimates appear to be very consistent, with only a slight difference in the Adj VR for ages 1-4 years in 2001-2012.

-Figure 8: VR, VR adjusted for incompleteness of reporting, NPR, estimated VR, estimated adjusted VR: Deaths 5-14
+Figure 9: VR, VR adjusted for incompleteness of reporting, NPR, estimated VR, estimated adjusted VR: Deaths 5-14

-Figure 9: VR, VR adjusted for incompleteness of reporting, NPR, estimated VR, estimated adjusted VR: Deaths 15-59
+Figure 10: VR, VR adjusted for incompleteness of reporting, NPR, estimated VR, estimated adjusted VR: Deaths 15-59